HHS-EVGP/2025-Season/README.md

 3. Ensure that the service is running with `systemctl status [service name]`

-> **Note:** The car's service runs a button manager, but should still start automatically.
+> **Note:** The car's service runs a button manager, but should still start collecting data automatically.

 #